 Side effects involving the digestive system, kidneys, or liver may occur.
 Periodic blood tests may be required.

 Deramaxx is a prescription medication that is FDA approved for use in dogs.
-Deramaxx is available as 25mg, 75mg, and 100mg chewable, scored tablets.
+Deramaxx is available as 12 mg, 25 mg, 75 mg, and 100 mg chewable, scored tablets.
 Contact your veterinarian if your pet has hives or an allergic reaction after taking sulfa-based medications such as SMZ/TMP, aspirin, or another NSAID such as Rimadyl.
 Notify your veterinarian immediately if your pet develops or experiences any of the following: abdominal pain, tenderness or discomfort, nausea, bloody, black, or tarry stools, water retention, fatigue or lethargy, a skin rash, itching, yellowing of the eyes, or unusual bruising or bleeding as these symptoms could be early signs of dangerous side effects.
 Before giving your pet any prescription or over-the-counter medications, check with your veterinarian or pharmacist.

 Tell your veterinarian if your pet has an allergy to aspirin or any other NSAID, an ulcer or bleeding in the stomach, liver or kidney disease, congestive heart failure, fluid retention, bleeding disorders, heart disease, or high blood pressure.
 Tell your veterinarian if your pet is pregnant or lactating.
 Tell your veterinarian if your pet is taking a steroid medication such as prednisone, methylprednisolone, or Prednisolone.

 Give this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask your pharmacist or veterinarian to explain them to you.
-The usual dose of Deramaxx in treating post-operative pain and inflammation is 1.4-1.8mg/pound as a single daily dose.
-The usual dose of Deramaxx in the treatment of osteoarthritis pain and inflammation is 0.45-0.91mg/pound as a single daily dose.
+The usual dose of Deramaxx in treating post-operative pain and inflammation is 1.4 - 1.8 mg/lb as a single daily dose.
+The usual dose of Deramaxx in the treatment of osteoarthritis pain and inflammation is 0.45 - 0.91 mg/lb as a single daily dose.
 Deramaxx can be given with or without food.
 Keep plenty of water available for your pet.
-Store Deramaxx at room temperature, away from moisture and heat.
-Keep this medication away from children and pets.
 Do not give Deramaxx to cats.

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.